TabishShaikh46/DANLC/Python Project/README.md

  # Cardiac Health Analysis:
  Generates various visualizations using Matplotlib, Seaborn, providing insights into different aspects of the dataset:
- 1. Age Distribution by Country and Gender
+ 1. Age Distribution By Gender
- 2. Patient Distribution by Continent
+ 2. Diabetes Distribution By Family History
- 3. Blood Pressure (Countries by Continent)
+ 3. Average BMI By Regions & Parent Diabetes Type
- 4. Distribution of Cholesterol Levels
+ 4. Distribution of Cholesterol Levels by Age
- 5. Exercise Hours Per Week by Country
+ 5. Physical Activity Levels By Regions
- 6. Diet Distribution
+ 6. Dietary Habits Distribution
- 7. Heart Rate by Age
+ 7. Genetic Risk Score By Age
- 8. Alcohol Consumption by Continent
+ 8. Alcohol Consumption By Region
- 9. Average BMI (Country and Continent)
+ 9. Average Fasting Blood Sugar By Gender and Region
- 10. Age Distribution by Smoking Status
+ 10. Age Distribution By Smoking Status
- 11. Obesity Status Distribution
+ 11. HbA1c(Blood Sugar Level) Status Distribution
- 12. Average Heart Attack Risk Over Countries
+ 12. Count of Fast Food Intake Level
- 13. Stress Level by Country
+ 13. Stress Level By Regions

 # Conclusion:
- The analysis highlights key factors influencing heart health, including age, cholesterol levels, and lifestyle habits.
-Patients range from 18 to 90 years, with an average cholesterol level of 260 mg/dL.
-Lifestyle disparities, such as variations in physical activity, sedentary hours, and BMI, significantly impact heart attack risk, which is elevated in 36% of cases.
-These findings emphasize the importance of balanced habits and proactive health measures to mitigate cardiovascular risks.
+ The dataset shows how health habits and risks vary by region, looking at factors like age, gender, BMI, physical activity, smoking, and alcohol use.
+It shows a mix of people who are sedentary or active, with some having higher BMI, which can increase the risk of diabetes and heart disease.
+It also highlights differences in blood sugar, cholesterol, and prediabetes, emphasizing how lifestyle and genetics affect health.

 # Usage
   Prerequisites: